 This strain is known for its stimulating properties by providing a cerebral, energetic ‘high’ effect which is experienced in the mind as well as in the body.
 For this reason, it is generally considered good for daytime use.
 Sativa strains are used most commonly in treating migraines, pain, and nausea, as well as helping to stimulate appetite.
 Side effects reported by some users include anxiety and hyperactivity.

-Many professionally bred marijuana strains contain both Indica and Sativa genes, with one or the other dominant.
+Many professionally bred cannabis strains contain both Indica and Sativa genes, with one or the other dominant.
 Hybrid strains exhibit characteristics from both genes, which allow patients to benefit from a combination of medical uses and effects.

-Marijuana contains over 80 active compounds known as cannabinoids.
+Cannabis contains over 80 active compounds known as cannabinoids.
 In terms of measurable effects on the body, and research into those effects, the two main cannabinoids are THC (tetrahydrocannabinol), and CBD (cannabidiol).